Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: A Vorono i summation formula

 Our summation formula will feature the following ingredients.
 The main objects of interest are the Hecke eigenvalues $\lambda_{\pi}(n)$.
 Furthermore, we will allow additive twists $\psi_{\infty}(\zeta_0 m)$ for $\zeta_0 \in \Q$ satisfying $v_l(\zeta_0)>0$.
 Finally, we fix smooth, compactly supported test functions $W_{\infty} \colon \R\to \C$ and $W_{l}\colon \Q_{l} \to \C$.

-In the following we will build on the ideas described in \cite{Te_vor} to derive an explicit Voronoi summation formula which is well suited for our application to the subconvexity problem.
+In the following we will build on the ideas described in \cite{Te_vor} to derive an explicit Vorono\"i summation formula which is well suited for our application to the subconvexity problem.
 On the way we will use results from \cite{As17_1} to treat the places dividing $N$.
 Our method to implement the $l$-adic test function $W_l$ owes a great deal to the work \cite{Co17}.

 The main theorems of this section are stated at its very end.
-The reason for this is, that one should view this chapter as a recipe for generating explicit Voronoi formulae.
+The reason for this is, that one should view this chapter as a recipe for generating explicit Vorono\"i formulae.
 We start of with the following fundamental identity.

-\begin{lemma} Let $\zeta\in \A$ and let $\phi$ be a cuspidal function transforming according to $\tilde{\pi}$.
+\begin{lemma} Let $\zeta\in \A$ and let $\phi$ be a cuspidal function transforming according to $\pi$.
 Then we have